-a) Ferris' academic mission - to provide hands-on career oriented instruction that meets the business and industry needs of our State - continues to attract students to our institution.
-While recent enrollment at the University reflects the impact of declining high school graduates, we are confident that our programs will continue to attract new and transfer students.
+a) Ferris' academic mission - to provide hands-on career-oriented instruction that meets the business and industry needs of our State - continues to attract students to our institution.
+While recent enrollment at the University reflects the impact of declining high school graduates, the institution remains confident that Ferris' programs will continue to attract new freshmen, transfer students, and adult learners.

-Ferris continues to attract students to the Big Rapids campus for the hands-on, careerfocused instruction that requires specialized equipment and face-to-face instruction.
-The University provides bachelor degree completion to place-bound students throughout the State through strong partnerships with community colleges, offering upper level program opportunities to students in the communities where they live.
-In this we utilize the facilities of the community college and ladder a bachelor's degree on top of the associate degrees offered at the site.
-These partnerships continue to expand.
-At the same time, Ferris continues to increase its online offerings to provide an alternative instruction opportunity to students where this type of delivery method is favorable.
-Specific enrollment information by program and site can be found in our online Fact Books.
-This may be accessed from the Ferris' home page, by typing Fact Books in the search engine.
+Ferris continues to attract students to the Big Rapids campus for hands-on, career-focused instruction that requires specialized equipment and face-to-face instruction.
+The University provides bachelor degree completion programming to place-bound students throughout the State by leveraging strong partnerships with community colleges, while offering upper level program opportunities to students in the communities where they live.
+Ferris utilizes the facilities of community college partners to offer bachelor degree programming to community college students who have earned associate degrees through partner community colleges.
+These relationships continue to expand and include a growing network of high school partnerships, notably with the Grand Rapids Public Schools and the Rockford Public Schools.
+At the same time, Ferris continues to increase online offerings to provide alternative instruction opportunities to students where this method of instructional delivery has become more attractive, especially during the pandemic.
+Specific enrollment information by program and site can be found online at: Fact Books.
+Access to this link can be found on the Ferris home page, by typing Fact Books in the search engine.